Category Archives: society

 Yet one of the last great prejudices that we have to overcome is our attitude to mental illness.
 We still do not give it anything like the sympathy and attention it deserves, and millions – yes, millions – suffer as a result, usually in silence and quiet desperation.

 However, in our laudable efforts to come to grips with all of these things and undo the wrongs of the past, we are in danger of creating absurdities.
 This call of Boris Johnson’s – backed by David Cameron, no less – for London to host the 2018 Gay Olympics seems to me a game too far.
-All it does is suggest that Gays are, indeed, different – which surely is not what they intend.
+All it does is suggest that homosexuals are, indeed, different – which surely is not what they intend.

 Positive discrimination in jobs and other areas is also something we need to watch carefully.
 If not, we may be in danger of creating a backlash from the mainstream population.
 I sometimes think that we have travelled so far in that direction that – with the right qualifications – your life chances in Britain today may be better if you are not Caucasian.